 - University of Maryland Legal Resource Center’s 50 State Survey of Tobacco Licensing Requirements

 The evidence for implementing or strengthening TRL policies

 Tobacco retail licensing is an evidence-based way to reduce tobacco use, and it can be used an effective way to substantially reduce the density, type, and location of tobacco retailers.
 In doing so, TRL policies can help reduce disparities in how tobacco products are marketed and sold across different communities (Read more).
 It is a versatile regulatory platform that can be used to:

 - Maintain a list of tobacco and e-cigarette retailers.
 Licensing enables the governing body to maintain a current and comprehensive list of businesses that sell tobacco.
 Organizations can use this data to map tobacco retailers and monitor the number, location, and density of retailers in their community.
-As of December 2018, 22 states plus the District of Columbia require a license to sell e-cigarettes or e-liquid over the counter.
+As of December 2020, 36 states plus the District of Columbia, the Northern Mariana Islands, and the U.S. Virgin Islands require a license to sell e-cigarettes or e-liquid over the counter.

 - Fund compliance monitoring programs.
 Most TRLs include a yearly fee, which generates revenue to help the city or county cover the costs of inspection and enforcement of minimum age laws, tax laws, and compliance with the Family Smoking Prevention and Tobacco Control Act.
 Most TRLs include stipulations that require adherence to all tobacco laws.
 Raising the cost of an existing license fee can help ensure that monitoring and enforcement costs are sufficiently covered.